andrewdyer/vite-react-app-template/README.md

    docker run --name vite-react-app -p 8080:80 -d vite-react-app-template
    ```

-Your application will now be accessible at http://localhost:8080. 🎉
+Your application will now be accessible at http://localhost:8080 — happy coding! 🎉

 ## 🤝 Contributing